 When I came across an article on HackerNews talking about the CHIP-8, and how it was an excellent choice for writing your first emulator, I decided to finally tackle this project.

-A lot written about the CHIP-8, so I won't go into a lot of detail here.
+A lot has been written about the CHIP-8, so I won't go into a lot of detail here.
 Consider this the ClifNotes version.

 Technically, the CHIP-8 wasn't actually a hardware device.
 Instead, it was an interpreted programming language hobbyist computer, like the COSMAC VIP, from the mid-70s.
 It allowed software (mostly games) to be written in an intermediary opcode format and then interpreted in different hardware architectures.